New results on the dynamics of critical collapse: Methodology

-The initial conditions for $\phi$ are set up as $\phi|_{t_i}=a\exp[-(r/\sigma)^{2}]$ and $\phi_{,t}|_{t_i}=0$.
+The initial conditions for $\phi$ are set as $\phi|_{t_i}=a\exp[-(r/\sigma)^{2}]$ and $\phi_{,t}|_{t_i}=0$.
 The regularity of Eq.~\eqref{eomA} at the center requires that $A(r=0,t)=1$.
 We choose $\delta(r=0,t)=0$, which implies that the coordinate time is equal to its proper time at the center.
-In the simulation, we integrate Eqs.~(\ref{eomA})-(\ref{eomP}) by the fourth-order Runge-Kutta method.
-Mesh refinement algorithm is implemented.
+In the simulation, we integrate Eqs.~(\ref{eomA}) and (\ref{eomd})-(\ref{eomP}) using the fourth-order Runge-Kutta method.
+A mesh refinement algorithm is implemented.
+We approach to the critical solution by fine-tuning the initial profile of the scalar field via the bisection method.
 For details on the numerics, see Ref.~\cite{Zhang:2016kzg}.